DominicMachado/DominicMachado.github.io/docs/latn-101-f21/unit-2.md

 ### Introduction
 &nbsp;

-In Unit 1, you learned how verbs and nouns conjugate and decline to create meaning and structure in Latin sentences.
+In Unit 1, we learned how verbs and nouns conjugate and decline to create meaning and structure in Latin sentences.
+In Unit 2, we will continue to practice these skills in the context of more complicated syntax, with a particular focus on the different ways that Latin expresses time and place.

-In Unit 2, we will enrich our understanding of how Latin sentences work with phrases expressing time, place, and purpose as well as two new tenses, the present and the future.
+We will begin by learning about [prepositional  phrases](https://lingualatina.github.io/textbook/presentation/03-place-and-time/#prepositional-phrases) and how they can add meaning to Latin verbal expressions.
+We will build directly on this by looking how Latin uses these and other constructions to express [place](https://lingualatina.github.io/textbook/presentation/03-place-and-time/#expressions-of-place) and [time](https://lingualatina.github.io/textbook/presentation/03-place-and-time/#expressions-of-time)

+We will then move on to look at how we can convey different time relations through verbal tense.
+We will learn about the [present](https://lingualatina.github.io/textbook/presentation/02-verbs/present/) and the [future](https://lingualatina.github.io/textbook/presentation/02-verbs/future/) tense.
+After learning these tenses, we will have gained experience working with all four principal parts of a Latin verb!

 ***